What is Akathisia?

 Akathisia is a condition that causes intense feelings of restlessness.
 People with akathisia often pace or fidget uncontrollably (x).
 There are several types of akathisia, and medication causes most of them.

-Other conditions closely resemble akathisia, including restless legs syndrome, anxiety and mood disorders.
-Unfortunately, this makes misdiagnoses common.
+Other conditions closely resemble akathisia, including restless leg syndrome, anxiety and mood disorders.
+Unfortunately, this makes misdiagnosis common.
 To diagnose this disorder, doctors examine patient histories with the help of a checklist.
 This allows them to determine which type of akathisia the patient may have.

 There are four types of akathisia (x):